39-40 Cloth Fair, London, EC1A 7NT

 Criminal offence data processing

-On occasion, I process data relating to criminal offences, where it is necessary to do so, or where I have your explicit consent to do so, for the purposes of, or in connection with:
+On occasion, I process data relating to criminal offences where it is necessary, or where I have your explicit consent to do so, for the purposes of or in connection with:

 - Establishing, exercising or defending legal rights.

 I use your personal information for the following purposes: